 Statement

 Jane makes small series’ of works, which are related through their overall form and concept.
-Through drawing alongside making, forms evolve into new combinations and visual stories, leading to the development of new series.
+Through drawing and research alongside making, forms evolve into new combinations and visual stories, leading to the development of new series.

 Technical information

-Jane’s sculptures are hand-built or thrown and altered (sometimes both) from white earthenware clay.
+Jane’s sculptures are hand-built or thrown and altered from white earthenware clay.
 Pieces are biscuit-fired to 1100 degrees in an electric kiln.
 Muted earthenware glazes, coloured with oxides or commercial stains, are applied by pouring or spraying and the pieces are fired again, to 1080 degrees.
 Vivid acrylic colours are applied at the final stage of making.

 All ceramic work, text and site pages © Jane King